codenamezaxx/Diamond-Collector/README.md

 # Diamond Collector
-This repository just a simple game and this is my first game using HTML + CSS + JavaScript
+This repository just a simple game and this is my first game using HTML + CSS + JavaScript, this game can be played in desktop or mobile device

 # Objective
 - Collect diamond as many as you can (just collect the diamond that spawned)